Is that Hermes real? With eBay Authenticate, you'll know for sure

 Looking to avoid similar woes, eBay on Thursday said it's developing a new authentication program for some of its higher-end items.
 Under the name eBay Authenticate, the online marketplace will create a network of professional authenticators it can use to verify that Rolex watch you just bought on its site is legit.

 eBay is starting with a pilot program in the US for top-end handbags.
-It plans to spread to more kinds of items throughout the year and hopes to grow the program internationally.
+It plans to spread to more items throughout the year and hopes to grow the program internationally.

 The new program is another tool to keep fakes out of online marketplaces, while helping boost consumer confidence in these sites.
 Amazon, eBay and others already use sophisticated algorithms, human monitors and other methods to snuff out fakes.
 Amazon has said just "a small number of bad actors" are involved in counterfeiting on its site. eBay said "less than a fraction of a percentage point" of the items listed on its site were flagged as potential fakes.